vipul2802/o365hq.com/content/services/Business Process Automation Using Built-in Office 365 Tools and Services.md

 manager = "Roman Sotnik"
 +++

-**Business Process Automation** provides the following benefits:

-1. Elimination of routine and repetitive manual operations
-2. Information is processed and transmitted much faster
-3. The entire enterprise or separate units receive service in a single information space
+### Description

+Experience a game-changing transformation of your business operations with Business Process Automation (BPA) – a strategic fusion of business process management and advanced IT systems.
+BPA empowers you to elevate your organization's performance, work quality, and cost-efficiency with our cutting-edge technology solutions.

+Unlock the Full Potential of Business Process Automation:

+* Eradicate time-consuming, repetitive manual tasks.
+* Expedite information processing and transmission.
+* Integrate your organization or individual departments into a cohesive information ecosystem.
-4. Programmed reports and documents are generated automatically
+* Generate automated reports and documents with ease.
-5. The convenience of database operation increases and the work becomes more accurate, complete, and non-contradictory
-6. Human errors are eliminated
-7. Work efficiency of employees is increased
+* Enhance database functionality for precise, comprehensive, and consistent results.
+* Minimize the risk of human error.
+* Boost employee productivity and efficiency.
-8. The whole organization (or separate units) becomes a single complex that is combined by regular standardized business processes and information systems
+* Seamlessly unite your organization with standardized business processes and information systems.

-Our **objective** is to plan, design, and develop a necessary solution.
+Our **goal** is to meticulously plan, design and implement a range of automation services to develop the optimal solution tailored to your needs.

 ### IT Partner responsibilities

-Create and implement one of the following automation services:

-1. Approval process when a new item is added to SharePoint.
-The approver can view their approval requests in the Approvals Center and by email.
-Once an item is approved or rejected, the item creator receives a confirmation email
+1. Create approval workflows for new SharePoint items, complete with email notifications and an Approvals Center for easy management.
-2. Tracking your work hours and work location.
-Each button tap logs the current time and location to an Excel table
+2. Deploy time and location tracking with a single button tap, logging data directly to an Excel table.
-3. Keeping up to date on new customer opportunities.
-Instead of manually tracking sales leads, let Microsoft Flow notify you of new Dynamics 365 or Salesforce opportunities as they're generated
+3. Implement real-time notifications for new sales leads generated through Dynamics 365 or Salesforce.
-4. Getting notified about negative posts on social media like Twitter and Facebook
+4. Set up alerts for negative social media posts on platforms like Twitter and Facebook.
-5. Automatization and approval of the user creation process
+5. Streamline user creation and approval processes.

 ### Client responsibilities

-1. Coordinate Client resources and staff schedules
+1. Coordinate client resources and staff schedules.
-2. Provide a dedicated point of contact responsible for working with IT Partner
+2. Designate a dedicated point of contact for collaboration with IT Partner.
-3. Provide an account in the required services with the rights necessary to implement the service
+3. Grant necessary service account access and rights for implementation.
-4. Coordinate any outside vendor resources and schedules
+4. Manage external vendor resources and timelines.
-5. Review and approve engagement deliverables in a timely manner
+5. Promptly review and approve engagement deliverables.
-6. Request and approve all change management tickets (if applicable) in the Client environment
+6. Oversee and approve change management tickets (if applicable) within the client environment.

 ### Prerequisites

-1. You must have the appropriate Microsoft 365 subscription or should be prepared to purchase it
+1. You must have an appropriate Microsoft 365 subscription or should be prepared to purchase one.

 ### Plan

 The plan may vary depending on your needs.

-1. Kickoff meeting
+1. Kickoff meeting.
-2. The statement of work and development plan creation
+2. Prepare the statement of work and development plan.
-3. The development process (time needed may depend on the situation)
+3. Control the development process (timeframe varies).
-4. Implementation and testing
+4. Perform implementation and testing.
-5. Verifying and fixing issues
+5. Verify and fix issues if any.
-6. Project closure and acceptance
+6. Project closure and acceptance.